 With an early proclivity for the visual and language arts, Kristina went on to receive a BFA; and for a decade built a successful career in Chicago as a freelance art director.
 She cultivated her interests in art film, cinematography, surrealism, and Jungian psychology, which subsequently led her to a career in photography.

-Kristina is currently based in Nashville and travels regionally and throughout the US and Europe on assignment for magazines, newspapers, manufacturing, industrial, non-profit, and corporate clients.
-Her work has been featured by Brigitte, Chicago Tribune Magazine, CNN, Consumer Reports, CVS, Financial Times, H&R Block, Inc. Magazine, Glamour UK, National Parks Magazine, NPR, Sierra Magazine, Smithsonian, This Old House, TLC, The Wall Street Journal, Whisky Advocate, and Wine Spectator.
+Kristina travels throughout the US and Europe on assignment for magazines, newspapers, manufacturing, industrial, non-profit, and corporate clients.
+Her work has been featured by Brigitte, Chicago Tribune Magazine, CNN, Condé Nast, Consumer Reports, EatingWell, Financial Times, H&R Block, Inc. Magazine, Glamour UK, National Parks Magazine, The New York Times Magazine, NPR, Sierra Magazine, Smithsonian, TLC, This Old House, The Wall Street Journal, Whisky Advocate, Wild Turkey Distillery, and Wine Spectator.